ramzibou0735/aerial-autonomy-stack/supplementary/WSL_EXPERIMENTAL.md

 > swapfile=C:\\Users\\<YourWindowsUsername>\\AppData\\Local\\Temp\\wsl-swap.vhdx
 > localhostForwarding=true
 >
+> # In .wslconfig it is important to allocate sufficient resources to WSL, these configs may vary based on your setup.
+> # For gazabo, it is recommended to have at least 16GB in swap memory.
+>
 > # After editing .wslconfig, restart WSL for the new settings to take effect:
 > wsl --shutdown
 >